dbarattini25/labcamp-build-your-first-ai-agent-milan-xchange-2025/README.md

 - [Visual Studio Code](https://code.visualstudio.com/)
 - [Python](https://www.python.org/downloads/)

+**N.B.**: During the hands-on session, all necessary tools, environments and libraries will already be pre-installed on the lab computers.
+You do not need to follow the setup instructions below unless you are working on your own machine outside of the hands-on lab.

-**N.B.**: During the labcamp, we will provide you with an API key to access the OpenAI API.
+We will provide you with an API key to access the OpenAI API.
 The API key should be stored in a file named `.env` in the root directory of the project.
 See the `.env.example` file for an example of how to store the API key.

 ### Setup the environment: